puppetlabs/puppetdb/documentation/anonymization.markdown

 * report log messages: are always anonymized
 * file names: are always anonymized
 * file numbers: are left as they are
+* log messages: are always anonymized
+* metrics: metric names in the `time` category are anonymized as resource types.

 ### Profile: low